 Notably, in our studies, reframing the negotiation in cooperative terms mitigated the effects: Receiving a gratitude expression did not increase selfish behavior in cooperative contexts.

 So here’s my advice: Think about the nature of your negotiation.
 Have you negotiated with this person before?
 Will you negotiate with her again?
-If you are negotiating with a salesperson over the price of a new car, then saying thank you in response to a concession is likely to put you in a position of weakness that the salesperson may use to claim more value—and you are likely to get a worse price.
+If you are negotiating with a salesperson over the price of a new car, then saying thank you in response to any concessions in negotiations is likely to put you in a position of weakness that the salesperson may use to claim more value—and you are likely to get a worse price.

 In contrast, if you are negotiating with a business partner—someone you need to interact with in the future and care about—in a negotiation with value-creation potential, then saying thank you may be a powerful way to signal your preferences, engender trust, and improve the relationship.